Tongbupan/Jarsync/README.md

 # Jarsync
-Tongbupan midified version of jarsync
+Tongbupan modified version of jarsync.
+New changes can make Jarsync play with deltas produced by C lib (librsync)